Leaves of Absence

 California Family Rights Act

-Prior to January 1, 2021, California law gave employees the right to take 12 work weeks of job-protected leave:
+California law gives employees the right to take 12 work weeks of job-protected leave:

 • to get treatment for a serious health condition;